What was Benchmark thinking?

 Benchmark has clearly made its choice — cutting off ties to Kalanick with this lawsuit — but the move puts Benchmark in a particularly precarious position.

-Not only does the lawsuit feel disingenuous, but the six-person partnership — considered among the top firms in the world and a unique alternative to fierce rivals like the sprawling Andreessen Horowitz, as well as the more metrics-driven Sequoia Capital — has now made plain that when push comes to shove, it won’t be so founder friendly after all.
+Not only does the lawsuit feel disingenuous, but the six-person partnership — considered among the top firms in the world and a unique alternative to fierce rivals like the sprawling Andreessen Horowitz, as well as the more metrics-driven Sequoia Capital — has now made plain that when push comes to shove, it won’t be so founder-friendly after all.

 Even for seemingly thick-skinned Kalanick, that must sting.
 Given Benchmark’s 10 percent stake in Uber, its partners each stand to make hundreds of millions of dollars from the company in carried interest.
 “They were riding the gravy train, and now they’re sticking it to him,” says the institutional investor of Benchmark.